huggingface/datasets/datasets/dktc/README.md

 ### Data Fields

-{The dataset has two fields:
+The dataset has two fields:
 - **class**: the classification label of the text: threat (0), extortion (1), workspace (2) or etc (3)
 - **text**: text content as a string